lebiru/Lebiru.FileService/README.md

 The API documentation is available through Swagger.
 Once the application is running, you can access the Swagger UI by navigating to `/swagger` in your browser.

 ## Usage

+### Authentication

+- The application requires authentication for all features
+- An admin password is automatically generated at startup and displayed in the console
+- Login using the username `admin` and the generated password
+- All API endpoints and web interfaces require authentication

+### File Operations

 - **Uploading Files**: Use the provided web interface or send a POST request to `/File/CreateDoc` with the file attached as form data.
 - **Downloading Files**: Click on the download link in the web interface or send a GET request to `/File/DownloadFile?filename=your_file_name` with the filename as a query parameter.